 The above materials will be evaluated in the admissions review process.
 Selected applicants will be scheduled for an online interview with faculty.
 Theory interviews will include testing of the applicant’s aural skills, keyboard proficiency, and analytical skills.

 Applicants are required to submit academic transcripts from each secondary school and college/university attended.
 You may submit your transcript using one of the following methods:

-- Upload a PDF or scanned copy of your transcripts, either unofficial or official, with the online application.
+- Upload a PDF, or scanned copy, of your transcripts, either unofficial or official, with the online application.
 This method is strongly preferred.
 Please upload the transcript on the “Academic” page of the application, on the same section where you enter the name of your school.
 Include any transcript key or guide that your school provides.
-Transcript must be clear and legible, and documentation for each institution should be saved in separate single file.
+Transcript must be clear and legible, and documentation for each institution should be saved in a separate single file.
 After uploading your transcript, please preview the file to ensure readability.